oWretch/policy/README.md

 - `|IntermediateRootManagementGroup|` - Replace with the short name of the intermediate root management group.

+## Policy Maintenance

+Both the ALZ and AMBA policies are maintained by Microsoft.
+To make it easier to keep these updated, there are pipelines for both GitHub and Azure DevOps which will sync the latest policies from Microsoft and raise a pull request on `main` if there are changes.

+For this to work in GitHub, the "Allow GitHub Actions to create and approve pull requests" permission to be enabled in the repository settings.
+This can be found under "Actions" > "General" > "Workflow permissions".

 [alz-policies]:
   https://aka.ms/alz/policies
   "Cloud Adoption Framework Azure Landing Zones Policies"